 Criticism of Raw Food for Dogs

 Some critics of the raw food philosophy argue that mimicking what dogs would eat in the wild is silly.
-Dogs are and have been, domesticated for eons.
+Dogs are and have been domesticated for eons.
 Wild dogs running in packs would have gotten more exercise and lived entirely differently than modern-day house pets.
-Critics argue that attempting to feed them an ancient diet for an ancient lifestyle doesn’t make sense.
+Critics argue that attempting to feed them an ancient diet for an old lifestyle doesn't make sense.

 The primary criticism surrounding raw food diets, however, covers the concern of contamination from bacteria and foodborne illnesses.
-Practitioners of the raw food method rebut that salmonella and other foodborne illnesses are routinely found in processed kibble.
+Practitioners of the raw food method rebut that salmonella and other foodborne diseases are routinely found in processed kibble.
 However, studies have confirmed that raw-fed dogs have a much higher risk of carrying zoonotic Salmonella and E-coli than dogs fed commercial dry or wet dog food.

 Nonetheless, Dr. Crosby found through her research that many raw food enthusiasts had "...not many worries here."
 She continues, "People followed the same health standards and food handling techniques as they would for the human family's food," and their dogs didn't suffer any problems.

 The Inclusion of Bones, Vegetables, and Other Ingredients

 Bones in raw food diets are a hot topic.
 Many argue that doling out a whole raw, meaty bone is dangerous.
-When including bones in a dog’s diet, take care.
+When including bones in a dog's diet, take care.
 Raw beef and pork bones with some meat are best, as they're less likely to splinter than chicken bones.
-Bones that have been inside a dead animal for a long time (like, for example, inside a bird that’s been frozen, or even an animal still fresh, but died a few days) may no longer be suitable for your dog.
+Bones that have been inside a dead animal for a long time (like, for example, inside a bird that's been frozen, or even an animal still fresh but died a few days) may no longer be suitable for your dog.
 Ask your butcher for the freshest bone-in meats.
 Never give your dog a cooked bone, particularly chicken bones, as these will splinter.
 Commercially prepared raw dog foods tend to have fine ground bones, so the hazard of choking is nil.